chguw/StardewRangeHighlight/README.md

 and whether to show the ranges of "ticking" bombs placed on the ground.

-There are also settings that control whether other (already placed) sprinklers, scarecrows, and beehouses have their ranges highlighted if the currently held item is a sprinkler, scarecrow, or beehouse.
-By default, this is on for sprinklers and scarecrows, and off for beehouses.
+There are also settings that control whether other (already placed) sprinklers, scarecrows, beehouses, and mushroom logs have their ranges highlighted if the currently held item is a sprinkler, scarecrow, beehouse, or mushroom log.
+By default, this is on for sprinklers and scarecrows, and off for beehouses and mushroom logs.

 Finally, the Show*THING*Range options allow you to turn off highlighting of *thing* completely.
 (Maybe you don't want to see it.
 Maybe some other mod is already